Bloom-host/BloomDocs/docs/plugins/conditionalcommands.md

 /cc <player> if <condition> do <command>
 /cc help

-These are the conditions you can use in place of <condition>
+These are the conditions you can use:
-- ping - The latency of the tested player.
+- `ping` - The latency of the tested player.
-- tps - Server TPS average over the last 2 seconds
+- `tps` - Server TPS average over the last 2 seconds
-- time_online - Player's online time in milliseconds
+- `time_online` - Player's online time in milliseconds
-- uptime - Server uptime in ticks
+- `uptime` - Server uptime in ticks
-- player_count - Number of players on the server
+- `player_count` - Number of players on the server
-- perm:<permission> - 1.0 if the player has the permission, 0.0 otherwise. e.g. -perm:essentials.home-
+- `perm:<permission>` - returns 1.0 if the player has the permission, returns 0.0 otherwise. e.g. -perm:essentials.home-
-- aacvl:<check> - AAC violation level of the given check (internal name). e.g. -aacvl:speed-
+- `aacvl:<check>` - AAC violation level of the given check (internal name). e.g. -aacvl:speed-
-- chance:<percentage>% - Will be 1.0 percentage% of the time. e.g. -chance:34.5%-
+- `chance:<percentage>%` - Will be 1.0 percentage% of the time. e.g. -chance:34.5%-

+What you will use in place of <condition>
+-`insert one of the condtions from above here`-`insert operator here``insert integer here`
+- Eg. -ping->200

 Examples of conditional commands:
 - /cc iLoveDucks unless -ping->200 do kick iLoveDucks